ShankyTiwari/mat-list-touch/README.md

 ## API
 Using ```configuration```, different listview can be rendered.
 Although ```configuration``` is optional, but then you will get simple list.
 To render Listview with icons or Listview with Avatars use the below options.
 * ```slideThreshold: number``` => This is a percentage width.
-Once you side more than a specified percentage(```slideThreshold```)  the list item will be removed.
+Once you slide more than a specified percentage(```slideThreshold```)  the list item will be removed.
 Basically, this will determine at what point the list item should be removed.
 If no value/Inavlid valid is given then it will consider the default value i.e. 12%.
 * ```listType: string;``` => What type of list should be rendered.
 There are four option listed below.
-If you give any other input apart from these value, it will render the simple list view.
+If you give any other input apart from below listed values, it will render the simple list view.
     1. singleline
     2. multiline
     3. listwithicon